zama-ai/concrete/docs/core-features/extensions.md

 ```

 {% hint style="danger" %}
-Currently, only scalars can be used to create arrays.
+**Concrete** only supports using scalars to create arrays currently.
 {% endhint %}

 ## fhe.zero()

-Allows you to create an encrypted scalar zero:
+You can create an encrypted scalar zero:

 ```python
 from concrete import fhe